nickzoic/nick.zoic.org/art/lilygo-ttgo-t-watch-2020/index.md

 ## Proof of Life

 First things first: is this device really working?

 There's a [technical document for T-Watch 2020](https://t-watch-document-en.readthedocs.io/en/latest/introduction/product/2020.html) which includes lots of great information, including peripherals and pinouts.

-Starting with the most basic "proof of life", GPIO4 is attached to the vibration motor, so we can pulse that GPIO and see what happens
+Starting with the most basic "proof of life", we can see GPIO4 is attached to the vibration motor, so we can pulse that GPIO and see what happens

 ```